Trump’s Pentagon pick is Army veteran, defense lobbyist

 Esper previously served a national security adviser for former Senate Majority Leader Bill Frist.

-He was policy director for the House Armed Services Committee and a professional staff member on the Senate Foreign Relations committee and also advised former Obama administration Defense Secretary Chuck Hagel when Hagel was in the Senate.
+He was policy director for the House Armed Services Committee and a professional staff member on the Senate Foreign Relations and Government Affairs committees and also advised former Obama administration Defense Secretary Chuck Hagel when Hagel was in the Senate.

 He’s also served as a deputy assistant secretary of defense and was a war planner on the Army staff.